satyamsingh/modeldb/README.md

     # ***IMPORTANT NOTE: This clears any previous modeldb databases.
 This should only be done once.***
     cd [path_to_modeldb]/server/codegen
     ./gen_sqlite.sh

+    """SQLite is a public domain, open-source project.
+It is what is called an “embedded” database which means the DB engine runs as part of your app.

+    MySQL is also open-source but is owned by Oracle.
+MySQL is a database server so you have to install it somewhere and then connect to it from your app.

+    They serve two totally different purposes.
+SQLite is often used for an app to maintain its own data.
+For example, a web browser might use SQLite to store its bookmarks.
+An email client might use SQLite to store email messages locally.
+A database server such as MySQL is used to store data that is typically accessed by multiple users and apps.
+    """

     # build and start the server
     cd ..